How to Use Help Desk Priority Levels to Prioritize Support Tickets

 As the name suggests, priority levels are a structured approach to categorizing help desk tickets based on their importance.
 Organizing your ticket queue according to them is a smart way to label the efforts and celerity each type of issue requires.

-On InvGate Service Desk, we follow ITIL best practices (after all, Incident Management is one of our certified ITIL practices) and categorize incidents as follows:
+On InvGate Service Management, we follow ITIL best practices (after all, Incident Management is one of our certified ITIL practices) and categorize incidents as follows:

 • Critical - The highest priority level is reserved for problems that require immediate attention.
 Typically, these include severe technical outages or incidents that significantly impact business operations.
 Once an issue is labeled as critical, its resolution becomes crucial to minimize downtime and prevent losses and further disruptions.